 By 1957, The Pips had made their recording debut for the Brunswick label, with the single "Whistle My Love".
-After touring with Sam Cooke, B. B. King and Jackie Wilson, both Brenda Knight and Elenor Guest left the group in 1959 to get married; their replacements were Edward Patten (yet another cousin) and Langston George.
-The following year, "Every Beat Of My Heart" - originally written for Jackie Wilson - became their first minor hit on the Atlanta label Huntom, before the master tape was sold to the Vee Jay label in Chicago.
+After touring with Sam Cooke, B. B. King and Jackie Wilson, both Brenda Knight and Elenor Guest left the group in 1959 to get married.
+Their replacements were Edward Patten, yet another cousin, and Langston George.
+The following year, "Every Beat Of My Heart", originally written for Jackie Wilson, became their first minor hit on the Atlanta label Huntom, before the master tape was sold to the Vee Jay label in Chicago.
 As Vee Jay re-issued the single, The Pips, now signed to the Fury label, had released a re-recording of the same song, and by mid-1961 both recordings were in the U.S. R&B chart.

 Over the years, Gladys has had a tough time in the romance department.
 She married her first husband, an Atlanta musician named Jimmy Newman, at age 16.
 The marriage produced two children, James and Kenya, before Newman, a drug addict, abandoned the family and died only a few years later.
 Her second marriage, to Barry Hankerson, ended acrimoniously in 1979 after five years in a prolonged custody battle over their son, Shanga.
-Knight married author and motivational speaker Les Brown in 1995; that marriage ended in 1997.
-In April 2001, she married William McDowell, a corporate consultant whom she reportedly met 10 years before but had only begun dating the previous January.
+Knight married author and motivational speaker Les Brown in 1995.
+That marriage ended in 1997.
+In April 2001, she married William McDowell, a corporate consultant whom she reportedly met ten years before but had only begun dating the previous January.

 Gladys joined the Church of Jesus Christ of Latter-day Saints in 1997, but maintained an active touring and recording career into the new millennium.
-In 2005, she was included on the Ray Charles album, "Genius & Friends", on which she and Charles sang "You Were There".
+In 2005 she was included on the Ray Charles album, "Genius & Friends", on which she and Charles sang "You Were There".
 In 2008, a duet with Johnny Mathis was released on Mathis' album "A Night to Remember".
-In the Spring of 2008, Knight appeared alongside Chaka Khan, Patti Labelle and Diana Ross at the Divas with Heart concert in aid of cardiac research, at New York's Radio City Music Hall.
+In the Spring of 2008, Knight appeared alongside Chaka Khan, Patti Labelle and Diana Ross at the Divas with Heart concert in aid of cardiac research at New York's Radio City Music Hall.
 Later that year, Gladys, Jack Black, Robert Downey Jr. and Ben Stiller performed on American Idol to raise money for charity.
 In 2009, Knight sang "His Eye Is On The Sparrow" and "The Lord's Prayer" at Michael Jackson's funeral.
 In March 2010, Randy Jackson mentioned on American Idol that he was recently in the studio with Gladys Knight working on a new album.
 On December 21st, 2010, Gladys released the single "Settle" on iTunes and Amazon, and in September 2011, a new, updated recording of "I (Who Have Nothing)" was also made available from those two sources.

 Sad news came on December 24th, 2015 when William Guest died of heart failure at the age of 74.
 After the group ended, Guest and Edward Patten, who passed away in 2005, formed a production company.
 Guest later served as CEO of Crew Records.
 He released his autobiography Midnight Train From Georgia: A Pips Journey in 2013.